 Come join us!

-Join us on Monday Evenings at 6:30 PM, and Wednesday Mornings at 10:00 AM for a informative and Lively study!
+Join us on Monday evenings, at 6:30 PM, and Wednesday mornings, at 12:00 Noon, for friendly, informative and lively Bible study and discussions!

-Rev. Robert L. Johnson leads us to a deeper understanding of how to live the word of God daily in our lives!!
+Rev. Robert L. Johnson leads us to a deeper understanding of how to live the word of God daily in our lives.
 We are currenly studying revealing biblical and Christian perspectives on the popular topic of "Forgiveness."
 Our members and guests are learning to comprehend and release themselves of burdens of blame and guilt, as they seek to become "free indeed" through the liberating love of Jesus Christ.

 For more Information call the church at 215-735-0442.
 Below is the Bible Study for the Lenten Season.

 TINDLEY TEMPLE UNITED METHODIST CHURCH

 Rev. Robert L. Johnson, Senior Pastor